costajob/app-servers/README.md

 I decided to test each language by using the standard/built-in HTTP library.

 ### Platform
-I registered these benchmarks with a MacBook PRO 15 late 2011 having these specs:
+I registered these benchmarks with a MacBook PRO 15 mid 2015 having these specs:
 * OSX El Captain
 * 2,2 GHz Intel Core i7 (4 cores)
-* 8 GB 1333 MHz DDR3
+* 16 GB 1600 MHz DDR3

 ### RAM and CPU
 I measured RAM and CPU consumption by using the Apple XCode's Instruments and recording max consumption peak.